MAS imposes S$11.2 million penalty on Swiss bank UBS for deceptive trades

 In Singapore, UBS reported the misconduct to MAS in 2016 after which the authority conducted investigations.

-“The client advisors’ actions were possible because OTC product prices were not readily accessible to clients for them to verify against the transacted prices advised by UBS,” MAS said.
+“The client advisers’ actions were possible because OTC product prices were not readily accessible to clients for them to verify against the transacted prices advised by UBS,” MAS said.

-“In addition, internal system weaknesses enabled the client advisors to increase the spread post-trade in the order management system.
+“In addition, internal system weaknesses enabled the client advisers to increase the spread post-trade in the order management system.

 “As the post-trade contract notes sent to clients reflected only the final all-in price without a breakdown of the spread and interbank price, the clients were not informed of the higher spread and/or improved interbank price,” MAS said.